 THE GOOD GRUB INITIATIVE, BECAUSE SCHOOL CHILDREN IN DISADVANTAGED AREAS NEED YOUR HELP…NOW.

-Good Grub is a not-for-profit initiative delivering over 75,000 nutritious fruit & veg parcels directly to the families of DEIS school children around Ireland.
+Good Grub is a not-for-profit initiative dedicated to delivering nutritious fruit & veg parcels directly to the families of DEIS school children around Ireland.
 DEIS is a national programme that addresses the needs of children and young adults in disadvantaged communities.

 Every euro donated by you goes directly to making this happen.

-Acutely aware of the specific needs of this group, the initiative is organised by Denis & Angela O’Reilly – co-founders of Difference Days – who have a long association with the DEIS School community.
+Acutely aware of the specific needs of this group, the initiative is organised by Denis O’Reilly – co-founder of Outdoor Spaces – and David Kelly – Founder, Disco Law.

 WHERE IT ALL BEGAN